-Joyce is a doula, masseuse and childbirth educator with 20 years of experience working with pregnant people.
+Joyce is a doula, masseuse, childbirth educator and certified coach with 20 years of experience working with pregnant people.
 She has been mentoring and teaching doulas since 2012 and is a co-owner at BiA Training.

 Location in person days: Naar Zee Stadsoase, Bert Haanstrakade 102, Amsterdam IJburg

-Price includes: lunch, 21%vat and 2x 120 minute post-course zoom meetings + certificate of completion after meeting all course requirements.
+Price includes: lunch, 21%vat, course manual, 2x 120 minute post-course zoom meetings and certificate of completion after meeting all course requirements.

 Accreditation: NBvD is applied for / Cluster D points for KNOV-members upon receiving certificate of completion (25 contact hours)